Deactivating and Reactivating Star Custom Assessments

 Only tests taken during the current school year can be deactivated and reactivated.

-- On the Renaissance Home page, select either Reading Reports or Math Reports.
+- On the Renaissance Home page, select Reports.
+In the drop-down list, select either Accelerated Reader / Reading Practice or Math Practice.

 - On the Reports page, in the Management Reports section of either the Accelerated Reader / Reading Practice or Math Practice tab, select Track Student Work Dashboard.